chef/chef-web-docs/chef_master/source/resource_examples.rst

       group 'test'
    end

 where the ``branch_name`` variable is set to ``staging`` or ``master``, depending on the environment of the node.
 Once this is determined, the ``branch_name`` variable is used to set the revision for the repository.
 If the ``git status`` command is used after running the example above, it will return the branch name as ``deploy``, as this is the default value.
-Run the chef-client in debug mode to verify that the correct branches are being checked out:
+Run Chef Infra Client in debug mode to verify that the correct branches are being checked out:

 .. code-block:: bash